-You, your employer or your spouse can make contributions by electronic funds transfer (EFT).
-The relevant details can be found in the Secure Online Portal.
+You, your employer or your spouse can make contributions by electronic funds transfer (EFT) or BPAY® at any time.
+The relevant details can be found on the Secure Online Portal.

 You will be required to invest your contributions or rollovers directly into the Pooled Investment Options for investments in those options.